 The Doctor of Physical Therapy (DPT) program at the University of Wisconsin-Stevens Point offers students seeking to become physical therapists a program that anchors learning in community service.
-The program’s vision is to transform societal health through physical therapy education by creating professionals who collaborate to serve the evolving, diverse needs our communities.
+The program’s vision is to transform societal health through physical therapy education by creating professionals who collaborate to serve the evolving, diverse needs of our communities.

 About the Program

 The UW-Stevens Point DPT program is a developing program.
 The program will emphasize developing the physical therapist who has the knowledge, skills and abilities to practice in the unique environments our rural communities offer.
-The program will enroll the first cohort in June of 2022*.
+The program will enroll the first cohort in May 2022*.
 The program is a 2.5-year program, with students taking classes year-round.

 The program is anchored in: